sk-classroom/asc-final-exam/exam-examples.md

    - [ ] B) A matrix indicating the direction of maximum data variation
    - [ ] C) A matrix that operationalizes the maximization of between-class variations
    - [ ] D) The covariance matrix of data in a given class
-   >Answer: C) A matrix that operationalizes the maximization of between-lass variations
+   >Answer: C) A matrix that operationalizes the maximization of between-class variations

 14. Which dimensionality reduction technique is particularly effective for preserving the global structure of the data?
-   - [ ] A) t-istributed Stochastic Neighbor Embedding (t-NE)
+   - [ ] A) t-distributed Stochastic Neighbor Embedding (t-SNE)
    - [ ] B) Uniform Manifold Approximation and Projection (UMAP)
    - [ ] C) Multidimensional Scaling (MDS)
    - [ ] D) Isomap
    >Answer: C) Multidimensional Scaling (MDS)

-15. What is the main difference between t-NE and UMAP?
+15. What is the main difference between t-SNE and UMAP?
-   - [ ] A) t-NE is a linear dimensionality reduction technique, while UMAP is non-inear
+   - [ ] A) t-SNE is a linear dimensionality reduction technique, while UMAP is non-linear
-   - [ ] B) UMAP is designed to preserve only local structure, while t-NE preserves both local and global structures
+   - [ ] B) UMAP is designed to preserve only local structure, while t-SNE preserves both local and global structures
-   - [ ] C) t-NE minimizes the Kullback-eibler divergence between two probability distributions, while UMAP optimizes a cost function balancing local and global structure
+   - [ ] C) t-SNE minimizes the Kullback-Leibler divergence between two probability distributions, while UMAP optimizes a cost function balancing local and global structure
-   - [ ] D) UMAP constructs a high-imensional graph representation of the data, while t-NE does not
+   - [ ] D) UMAP constructs a high-imensional graph representation of the data, while t-SNE does not
-   >Answer: C) t-NE minimizes the Kullback-eibler divergence between two probability distributions, while UMAP optimizes a cost function balancing local and global structure
+   >Answer: C) t-SNE minimizes the Kullback-Leibler divergence between two probability distributions, while UMAP optimizes a cost function balancing local and global structure

-16. What is the primary purpose of using cross-alidation in model evaluation?
+16. What is the primary purpose of using cross-validation in model evaluation?
    - [ ] A) To increase the speed of the training process
    - [ ] B) To estimate model performance on unseen data
    - [ ] C) To reduce the need for external validation datasets